Understanding and Resolving WordPress Multisite Issues

 Database Bloat and Slow Performance

-As your Multisite network expands and grows with time, the database can become inflated with less or no space available.
+As your Multisite network expands and grows over time, the database can become inflated, leaving less or no space available.
 This leads to hiccups and slow performance of the site.

 Solution: For this, you must optimize your database tables.
 You can also use a caching plugin to enhance the performance.